Vinnovera/estrad/README.md

 $ npm install gulp -g
 ```

-To use Estrad include it in your `Gulpfile.js` and pass it gulp.
+Include Estrad in your `Gulpfile.js` and pass it gulp:

 ```js
 var